gRAFIx02/zenshin/README.md

 Use ``npm i`` to install the necessary modules.

-If you want to install the updated packages at once, use the following commands:
+If you want to install the updated packages separately without the aforementioned command, use the following commands:
 ``npm init -y``
 ``npm i express ejs axios``